Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

 A pioneering company operating from Shanghai in the period from 1863 was Trautmann & Co.
 This company was reformulated as the North China Steamer Co. in 1868, but was soon taken over by Jardine, Matheson & Co.
 The PDF at right contains an illustrated fleet list.

 A major company commencing with coal mining operations and later operating steamships out of Shanghai, including after 1949, was the Chung Hsing company.
-A short history and illustrated fleetlist is in preparation and will be added soon.
+A short history and illustrated fleetlist is at right.

 Another sizeable company operating out of Shanghai was the Dah Loh Steamship Company.
 An illustrated fleet list is contained in the next PDF.

 In the early-1950s, coastal ships based in Shanghai were added to the fleet of the Shanghai Maritime Bureau, often after passing through private-public partnerships.
 Priority was given to the repair, reconditioning, and from the late-1950s, construction cargo ships.
-The main Shanghai-based cargo fleet was developed ships named in the HOPING ('Peace') series which started at HOPING 1.
+For the SMB's early CHUNG HSING series, see the final part of the CHUNG HSING list above.
+The main Shanghai-based cargo fleet was developed with ships named in the HOPING ('Peace') series which started at HOPING 1.
 To instill revolutionary fervour at the beginning of the Cultural Revolution all the names were changed from HOPING to ZHANDOU ('Combat').
-A list of these HOPING and ZHANDOU cargo ships may be found in the PDF file at right.
+An illustrated list of these HOPING and ZHANDOU cargo ships may be found in the PDF file at right.

 Gradually a coastal passenger fleet of 20 ships bearing MIN CHU ('Democracy') names was built up for operating to Ningpo.
 Wenchow, Tientsin, Dalian and a few other northern ports.
 These ships in this sub-fleet of the Shanghai Maritime Bureau are listed in the illustrated PDF at right.
 Other passenger ships of the Shanghai Maritime Bureau, including passenger ships with ZHE HAI and ZHE JIANG names, and the large CHANG and XIN classes are covered in the next PDF at right..